Income Tax FAQs

 For example, I work and live in Melbourne and after a few months the company requires me to go to Regional NSW for a few months to do some work there.
 They pay me an allowance for the costs of living in regional NSW because they have requested me to work there for a time.
 I do not need to declare it in a tax return.
 It is an allowance paid by an employer to an employee and is not subject to tax by the employee, provided it is paid in accordance with the tax office guidelines.
 No expenses can be claimed against this allowance.

-From 1 October 2012, the LAFHA continued to be taxed to the employer under the Fringe Benefits Tax system (not to the employee under the income tax system as was proposed).
+From 1 October 2012, the LAFHA continued to be taxed to the employer under the Fringe Benefits Tax system.
 However, the employer is able to reduce the fringe benefits tax payable on the amount paid to the employee, for a maximum period of 12 months, provided the employee meets the following conditions:

 - maintain a home in Australia for their own personal use and enjoyment at all times whilst required to live away from home for their work; and